The Next Generation of Healthcare Professionals

 (10th-12th grade, 14-19 years old)

-GCD serves 225 students annually in its three-year high school program in both the Bronx and Manhattan division.
-GCD provides college readiness, health career exploration activities, internships, professional/older adult mentors, and clinical training.
+HCE serves 225 students annually in its three-year high school program in Bronx housing and the Manhattan division.
+HCE provides college readiness, health career exploration activities, internships, professional/older adult mentors, and clinical training.
 Youth can graduate with as many as five allied healthcare certifications (e.g., Certified Nursing Assistant (CNA), Patient Care Technician), allowing them to immediately seek employment and have supplementary income while attending college.

 - 99% high school graduation rate